 It’s a catch-22: it’s hard to get credit without credit.
 So where do you begin?
 Here are a few good options:

-- Apply for a secured credit card – you back the card with a cash deposit you make upfront; that amount is then your credit limit.
+- Apply for a secured credit card – you back the card by making a cash deposit upfront; that amount is then your credit limit.
 So, say you deposit $200, now you have $200 you can borrow.
 The same as any other credit card, if you pay it back in full each month you will avoid paying interest.
 And when you close the account, you receive your deposit back.

 - Become an authorized user on someone else’s credit card – after they add you, that card’s payment history will be added to your credit files (so choose a card with a long history of on-time payments).